rpcrypt-0/LiteAudioPlayer-Scribe/README.md

-# LiteAudioPlayer&Scribe
+# Lt.AudtoTxt

-**LiteAudioPlayer&Scribe** is a lightweight desktop application that combines a local MP3 player with the power of Generative AI.
+**Lt.AudtoTxt** is a lightweight desktop application that combines a local MP3 player with the power of Generative AI.
 It allows you to play your local music collection and generate accurate, timestamped subtitles on demand using Google's Gemini Flash model.

 ## Features